 As we seek to pivot so that our attention is not taken solely by what is transient and unpredictable, it can be confusing to know where to begin, with so many options available.

-For beginners and experienced meditators alike, 30 minute guided meditations with readings from a broad range of spiritual texts, ‘Open Door’ sessions, are held online four times a week.
+For beginners and experienced meditators alike, 30 minute guided meditations with readings from a broad range of spiritual texts, ‘Open Door’ sessions, are held online five times a week, and in-person here in West London once a week.

-For a deeper dive, the four week Introductory Course commences on Wednesday 13th January at 7pm, also online.
+For a deeper dive, five week Introductory Courses commence regularly throughout the year.
 Participants are guided through simple meditation exercises, hear spiritual readings and learn about the School’s tradition.
 The group dynamic and the presence of an experienced tutor enables stimulating discussion and exploration.
 Questions that pop up during the week can be addressed at the next session, and by practising between sessions participants get the chance to see how the discipline of a daily meditation practice works for them.

 Many have found that the help, guidance and support of the Introductory Course is just what they need to help them get started with meditation.

-All of these opportunities can be accessed via the School of Meditation website by clicking here.
+All of these opportunities can be accessed via the School of Meditation, check out your options here.

 Exploring meditation is a way to set aside time for oneself, for simplicity and peace, for true rest.
 As we enter this new year of uncertainty, it is an opportunity to experience something unchanging.

 The School of Meditation, based in London but with branches around the UK as well as abroad, is a not-for-profit meditation centre dedicated to introducing the benefits of meditation to as many people as possible.
-The School celebrates its 60thanniversary this year.
+The School is celebrating its 60thanniversary this year.